patrickjoh/RED-Lookup/README.md

 ## Contributors
 ### Developers
 This project was developed by:
 - Hoa Ben The Nguyen
 - Magnus Johannessen
 - Patrick Johannessen
 - Sara Djordjevic

-## Deployment
-This service is deployed on an IaaS solution OpenStack using Docker.
+### Aknowledgements
+This project was developed as part of the course PROG2005 Cloud Technologies at NTNU Gjøvik, and was made partially using code from the course.

+Lecturer: Christopher Frantz